Solo Handling of Plywood

 Rope carrier

-This method may also be used by people needing to move plywood sheets up a ladder.
+People needing to move plywood sheets up a ladder may also use this method.
 However, this is very awkward and can be dangerous.

 The J-hook

 While the rope method mentioned above is probably the simplest way of carrying a sheet of plywood solo, it does have its limitations.
-More than anything, it is limited in that it really only works with one sheet of plywood at a time.
-However, you can handle multiple sheets, using a J-hook, as long as you can handle the weight.
+More than anything, it is limited because it only works with one sheet of plywood at a time.
+However, using a J-hook, you can handle multiple sheets as long as you can handle the weight.

-You can see the basic design of the J-hood in the section on the rolling panel carrier below.
-If you are going to use it to carry plywood, rather than with casters, you’ll want to make the well at the bottom of the J-hook smaller, as there is no way that you’re going to be stacking that many pieces of wood on it at one time.
+The basic design of the J-hood is shown in the section on the rolling panel carrier below.
+If you use it to carry plywood rather than with casters, you’ll want to make the well at the bottom of the J-hook smaller, as you won’t be able to stack that many pieces of wood at once.

-Whether you are carrying it or putting casters on it, you’ll need to reinforce the joints at the corners.
+Whether carrying it or putting casters on it, you must reinforce the joints at the corners.
 Just nailing or screwing them together probably isn’t going to be enough.
-The easiest way to reinforce them is to install metal corner brackets, in addition to nailing or screwing them.
+The easiest way to strengthen them is to install metal corner brackets in addition to nailing or screwing them.

-Another excellent way to strengthen these joints is to dowel them with normal ½” to ¾” dowel rods, as opposed to doweling them with the packaged short dowel rod pieces normally used for doweling.
-Those are less than 2” long and we really need something that’s at least 4”.
+Another excellent way to strengthen these joints is to dowel them with normal ½” to ¾” dowel rods instead of the packaged short dowel rod pieces typically used for doweling.
+Those are less than 2” long, and we need something that’s at least 4”.

 Rolling panel carrier

-For the home DIY’er who wants to move panels at home with the ease and control found at the home center, then making a rolling panel carrier is pretty straightforward and can be made inexpensively with common materials.
-At its core, it fuses two J-hooks with a long (4–6’ or 120–180 cm) bottom well that has casters at each corner.
-All you have to do to make this is take two J-hooks and attach them together at the bottom with a 2”x 4” or 2”x 6” board.
-Add casters at each corner, to allow you to roll the carrier.
+Making a rolling panel carrier is pretty straightforward for the home DIYer who wants to move panels at home with the ease and control found at the home center.
+It can be made inexpensively with standard materials.
+At its core, it fuses two J-hooks with a long (4–6’ or 120–180 cm) bottom well with casters at each corner.
+All you have to do to make this is attach two J-hooks at the bottom with a 2”x 4” or 2”x 6” board.
+Add casters at each corner to allow you to roll the carrier.

 J hook, drawing